ptmorris03/drug-term-classifier/README.md

 ![](https://github.com/ptmorris03/drug-term-classifier/blob/main/drug_terms.png?raw=true)

-A Named Entity Recognition (NER) classifier trained to detect novel drug terms based on context.
+A Named Entity Recognition (NER) classifier trained to detect novel terms referring to a drug, based on context.
 The classifier was trained on ~8,000 hand-labeled drug subreddit comments using a Transformer neural network in the [SpaCy](https://spacy.io/) Python library.

 # Install
 1. `pip install spacy[transformers]`